Aruba Central Two-Tier Data Center

 Overview

-The Aruba CX switching portfolio provides a range of products for data center core and access layers.
+The Aruba CX switching portfolio includes a range of products for data center core and access layers.
 Aruba Central documentation contains a list of supported AOS-CX switches.

-Aruba ESP Layer 2 Two-Tier data centers meet the requirements for small- and medium-size data centers.
+Aruba ESP Two-Tier data centers meet the requirements for small- and medium-size data centers.
+It provides network resiliency by using multi-chassis link aggregations (MC-LAGs) at both switch tiers.

-The diagram below summarizes the topology configured in this deployment guide and the relationship between components.
+The diagram below summarizes the physical topology configured in this deployment guide and the relationship between components.

 The core layer provides redundant Layer 2 connectivity to downstream access switches.
-A VSX pair of core switches is configured with a multi-chassis link aggregation (MC-LAG) to each downstream rack.
+A VSX pair of core switches is configured with an MC-LAG to each downstream rack.
 All links from the core layer to the access layer for a single rack are members of the same MC-LAG, whether the rack is populated with a single switch or with a VSX-pair of access switches.
 MC-LAG provides network resiliency and load-balancing.
 It also mitigates the need for loop avoidance mechanisms between the core and access layer switches.

 Layer 3 services for the data center are provided by the core layer.
-VLAN switched virtual interfaces (SVIs) are defined on core switches that route packets between data center subnets.
+VLAN switched virtual interfaces (SVIs) are defined on core switches that route packets between data center subnets and provide redundant IP gateways to data center hosts.
 The core layer also provides redundant IP connectivity to upstream external networks.
-Firewalls typically are placed between a data center and external networks for policy enforcement.
-The redundancy model between the data center core and external networks can vary widely, depending on device feature sets and organizational requirements.
-In this guide, a traditional active/passive redundant pair of firewalls is connected.
-One VLAN and associated SVI is used by each core switch to make redundant connections to the upstream firewall pair.
+Typically, firewalls are placed between a data center and external networks for policy enforcement.
+The redundancy models between the data center core and external networks can vary, depending on device feature sets and organizational requirements.
+In this guide, a traditional active/passive redundant pair of firewalls is connected to the core switch pair using MC-LAGs.

-The access layer provides connectivity to downstream data centers hosts.
+The access layer provides Layer 2 connectivity to downstream data center hosts.

 Planning the Deployment